 Parameters Description -a addprinter options printer_uri Installs the specified printer.
 You can replace options with any or all of the following: no-gui: Does not display the printer installation dialog box when installing a printer. default: Installs the specified printer as the default printer. temp: The installed printer is removed when the workstation is rebooted.
-NOTE: These options are available only in the Windows Client. -d delprinter printer_uri Removes the specified printer. -f fetchdriverlocal printer_uri Pulls drivers from the server and stores them in the local cache directory, such as the c:\ndsp\drvr_cache directory. -g getdefault Displays the default printer installed on the workstation.
+NOTE: These options are available only in the Windows Client. -с Clears the password from the cache. -d delprinter printer_uri Removes the specified printer. -f fetchdriverlocal printer_uri Pulls drivers from the server and stores them in the local cache directory, such as the c:\ndsp\drvr_cache directory.

-Parameters Description -h help Displays help for the command. -j listjobs printer_uri Lists the print jobs for the specified printer that are on the server in a pending or printing state. -I listlocalprinters Lists printers installed on the workstation. -L listprintersonserver psm-hostname or psm-address Lists iPrint printers on the specified Print Manager where psm-hostname or psm-address can be a DNS name or IP address. -p printfile printer-uri file path Sends a printer-ready file to the specified iPrint printer.
+Parameters Description -g getdefault Displays the default printer installed on the workstation. -h help Displays help for the command. -i info printer_uri Displays the printer information. -j listjobs printer_uri Lists the print jobs for the specified printer that are on the server in a pending or printing state. -l listlocalprinters Lists printers installed on the workstation. -L listprintersonserver psm-hostname or psm-address Lists iPrint printers on the specified Print Manager where psm-hostname or psm-address can be a DNS name or IP address. -p printfile printer-uri file path Sends a printer-ready file to the specified iPrint printer.
 This option is used to test the print path (job flow) from the client workstation to the server and subsequently to the printer.
 This requires a print-ready file as an input.
-The printer or the driver does not need to be installed on the client workstation. -P ppdlist Lists the PPDs installed on this workstation. -s setdefault printer_uri Sets the specified printer as the default. -t testpage printer_uri Prints a test page to the specified printer. -v version server_uri server_user Displays the server platform and version information, where server_uri is the URI for the server and server_user is a valid user for the server. -U uploaddriver <ids-address> or <ids-hostname></ids-hostname></ids-address> Uploads printer drivers. <username> <password> [INF-Filepath <model- name>]</model- </password></username> IMPORTANT: INF-Filepath and model-name are mandatory only for Windows XP platforms. -w trustedwebsiteforInternetExplorer printer_installation_page_uri Adds the specified URI of the printer installation page to the trusted site list for Internet Explorer.
+The printer or the driver does not need to be installed on the client workstation. -P ppdlist Lists the PPDs installed on this workstation. -s setdefault printer_uri Sets the specified printer as the default. -S setprimarypsm psm-hostname or psm-address Sets the PSM address for iCM configuration. -t testpage printer_uri Prints a test page to the specified printer. -v version server_uri server_user Displays the server platform and version information, where server_uri is the URI for the server and server_user is a valid user for the server. -U uploaddriver <ids-address> or <ids-hostname></ids-hostname></ids-address> Uploads printer drivers. <username> <password> [INF-Filepath <model- name>]</model- </password></username> IMPORTANT: INF-Filepath and model-name are mandatory only for Windows XP platforms. -w trustedwebsiteforInternetExplorer printer_installation_page_uri Adds the specified URI of the printer installation page to the trusted site list for Internet Explorer.
 The trusted site list allows users to view and add the printers directly from the printer IPP site or printer map page, without running the Internet Explorer browser with administrator privileges on Windows Vista.
-For example, http://printing.my_company.com/ipp. -c Clears the password from the cache.
+For example, http://printing.my_company.com/ipp.